 - Spending concerns.
 If your husband or wife is a chronic over-spender, maintaining control of your family’s purse-strings is probably a good idea.
 It may be impossible to get cash back once it’s gone.
 So the risks of having a joint account in this type of situation may outweigh the benefits.
 Depending on the situation, having your own account may not be enough and this could be an indication of bigger problems to come.

 - Lots of debt.
 Debt is a complex subject as it involves a number of factors such as the type of debt, when it was acquired, whose name it’s in, and the state you live in, just to name a few.
 Although it’s possible that only one spouse would need to file for bankruptcy if things got really bad, that’s really a question for a bankruptcy attorney.
 Maintaining separate accounts may not protect one spouse against the debts of another, so if this is a concern, seriously consider consulting an attorney for guidance.

 - Pre-marital planning, separation, or divorce.
 Having a prenuptial agreement can be a highly effective way to ensure both spouses’ financial interests are protected during marriage.
 But in practice, it may be difficult to determine whose-is-whose in an account with commingled funds.
-Depending on the situation, having separate accounts may provide some benefit during a separation or divorce, but that would ultimately be subject to the laws in your state and any legal proceedings.
+Depending on the situation, having separate accounts may provide some benefit during a separation or divorce.
+But ultimately, you’ll be subject to the laws in your state.
 Consult an attorney to discuss your options, especially if you’re expecting an inheritance or other financial windfall on the horizon.